dhananjaychourasiya/A-Simple-Calculator/README.md

 # A-Simple-Calculator
-A simple calculator using HTML, CSS, Javascript
+A Simple Calculator using HTML, CSS, Javascript Software used for editiing : Sublime Text
+This is a simple calculator functionality achieved using Javascript.
+The logic is very simple with the minimum lines of code possible.